WeUpOnIt: How did you get the name Kid Ink?

 So it’s just ‘look out for Kid Ink in 2011 cause it’s big things poppin’, right?

 Do you have anotha mixtape on the way or is the album the next thing your gonna do?

-After we drop this Daydreamer free album, we’re gonna go to iTunes & drop an EP of some sort.
+After we drop this Daydreamer free album, we’re gonna go to Apple Music & drop an EP of some sort.
 Produced by me & probably Jahlil Beats.